 Timing the market

 Let’s be honest, the market can’t be timed because you don’t know what the future holds.
 You can only control so much.
-Variables such as weather, similar homes on the market at the same time and overall market inventory play a major role in how fast or slow a house will sell and at what price.
+Variables such as weather and similar homes on the market at the same time are key.
+Obviously, overall market inventory play a major role in how fast or slow a house will sell and at what price.

 Guelph tends to have more homes on the market as the weather improves in Spring.
 Historically, both buyers and sellers want to have transactions completed in late spring and early summer.
-Each year since 2015, over 30% of homes sold annually in Guelph were done in the months of March, April and May.
+Over 30% of homes sold annually in Guelph were done in the months of March, April and May.
 During this time, buyers will have more choice and sellers will have more buyers to purchase their homes.

 In today’s market, about 8 out of 10 homes are selling at or below the original asking price in Guelph.
 As a buyer, how are you supposed to know what to offer once you find a house you love?